Software-Research-Lab/CBM-Application-Software/README.md

 "Direct answer chain", a simple and rigidly logical method represents automatic direct question-answer exchange learning and dialog process under functions control interface.

+The basic principle of learning and conversation is returning the answer to the question if the answer exists.
+Otherwise, requesting the answer to the new question.
+"Training" represents adding new questions and answers.
+"Dialog" is a request for an existing answer.

+    q1a. q1b. q1c…
+    a1a. a1b. a1c...
+    q2a. q2b. q2c…
+    a2a. a2b. a2c...

 "Definition answer" returns the answer to the subject with definition by determination of noun.

 "Inverse definition answer" returns attitude to the subject by inversion of attitude by pronoun and adjective.